chris2fr/a-landing-page/README.md

 Implement a guide from [apostrophecms/apostrophe-guides](https://github.com/apostrophecms/apostrophe-guides) specific to this module / page type.

+My i18n is hacked and I am sure there is a more harmonious way of doing it in Apostrophe.
+I also have lang="en" on the main page when the actual language is "fr" in my case.
+I need to figure out how to configure the current page language.

 ## Please Contribute if You Use

 If you are able to improve things, or would just be so kind as to share your use of this template (even if intranet), I am appreciative.
 This is AGPL, so we try to share our improvements.